 NOTE: These postcards are part of the Plummer collection.
 You must have John Plummer’s written permission to copy or reproduce any of these postcards.

-Tags: A Hamburger & Sons, Alex Hamburger, Associated Dry Goods, Beaux Arts, defunct department stores, Department Store History, DEPARTMENT STORE POSTCARDS, department stores, Downtown Los Angeles History, executive search firms, fashion, Fashion Institute, FEDERATED DEPARTMENT STORES, Hamburger's Department Store, J.W.
+Tags: A Hamburger & Sons, Alex Hamburger, APPAREL EXECUTIVE RECRUITER, apparel executive search, Associated Dry Goods, Beaux Arts, defunct department stores, Department Store History, DEPARTMENT STORE POSTCARDS, department stores, Downtown Los Angeles History, ecommerce executive recruiter, ecommerce executive search, executive search firms, eyewear executive recruiter, eyewear executive search, fashion, fashion executive recruiter, FASHION EXECUTIVE SEARCH, Fashion Institute, FEDERATED DEPARTMENT STORES, food service executive recruiter, food service executive search, Hamburger's Department Store, J.W.
 Robinson & Co, J.W.
-Robinsons, john plummer, los angeles, Los Angeles History, Los Angeles Postcards, LOS ANGELES RETAIL, LOS ANGELES RETAILERS, Los Angeles Times, macy's, may company, May Company Department Stores, May Company Los Angeles, May Company Southern California, May Robinson's, modesto, People's Store, plummer & associates, plummer and associaes, Plummersearch, plummersearch.com, POSTCARDS, retail executive recruiters, retail executive search, retail executive search firms, Retail History, retail recruiters, retailexecutivesearchfirms.com, Robinson's Department Stores, Robinson's May, skywalker, SOUTHERN CALIFORNIA RETAIL, SOUTHERN CALIFORNIA RETAILERS, USC, Womens Wear Daily
+Robinsons, jewelry executive recruiter, jewelry executive search, john plummer, los angeles, Los Angeles History, Los Angeles Postcards, LOS ANGELES RETAIL, LOS ANGELES RETAILERS, Los Angeles Times, macy's, may company, May Company Department Stores, May Company Los Angeles, May Company Southern California, May Robinson's, modesto, People's Store, plummer & associates, plummer and associaes, Plummersearch, plummersearch.com, POSTCARDS, private equity executive search, retail executive recruiters, retail executive search, retail executive search firms, Retail History, retail recruiters, retailexecutivesearchfirms.com, Robinson's Department Stores, Robinson's May, skywalker, SOUTHERN CALIFORNIA RETAIL, SOUTHERN CALIFORNIA RETAILERS, USC, venture capital executive search, Womens Wear Daily